JessieCasey/Manager-Application/README.md

 `import.sql` includes all the data you need

 ### How to transfer player
 Firstly, you need to make a bill.
-(I'll transfer player with id '3' to the team id with '2')
+(I'll transfer player with id '3' to the team with id '2')

-To make bill make a request to: `localhost:8080/api/manager?playerId=3&transferToTeamId=2`
+To create a bill make a request to: `localhost:8080/api/manager?playerId=3&transferToTeamId=2`

 ![alt text](./imgs/make_and_send_bill.png)

-Then we need to make a payment in order to do it you need to copy id of the bill and insert it into request param 'billId'.
+Then we need to make a payment in order to do it you need to get id of the bill and insert it into request param 'billId'.
 `"id": "d605321f-60bc-4a74-a7b7-e9ddc636af03",`

+`localhost:8080/api/manager/?billId=d605321f-60bc-4a74-a7b7-e9ddc636af03`

 ![alt text](./imgs/pay_bill.png)